Bristol Harbour: Construction of the floating harbour

 In the 18th century, the docks in Liverpool grew larger and so increased competition with Bristol for the tobacco trade.
 Coastal trade was also important, with the area called "Welsh Back" concentrating on trows with cargoes from the slate industry in Wales, stone, timber and coal.
 The limitations of Bristol's docks were causing problems to business, so in 1802 William Jessop proposed installing a dam and lock at Hotwells to create the harbour.
-The £530,000 scheme was approved by Parliament, and construction began in May 1804.
+The £530,000 scheme was approved by Parliament in the Bristol Harbour Act 1803 (43 Geo.
+3. c. cxl) which incorporated the Bristol Dock Company, and construction began in May 1804.
 The scheme included the construction of the Cumberland Basin, a large wide stretch of the harbour in Hotwells where the Quay walls and bollards have listed building status.